Pop kreatif: Jazz Fusion and the Yamaha connection

 In the late 1980s, KLa Project emerged and strengthened the pop kreatif genre with new wave influences and the use of synthesizers.
-Their debut album with hits like "Tentang Kita" and "Yogyakarta" marked the golden era of KLa Project and expanded the acceptance of creative pop music in Indonesia.
+Their debut album with hits like "Tentang Kita" and "Yogyakarta" marked the golden era of KLa Project and expanded the acceptance of pop kreatif music in Indonesia.
 The Indonesian Popular Song Festival reached its heyday in the mid-80s, in the sense that the songs produced won international awards as well as selling in the market.
-In 1985, the FLPI committee managed to get 12 songs that were selected as 'truly best’.
+In 1985, the FLPI committee managed to get 12 songs that were selected as 'truly best'.
 Almost all songs became hits, and the winners were able to speak at International Festivals, specifically that of the World Pop Song Festival (世界歌謡祭) at Budokan Hall, Tokyo, Japan.
 In 1982, Harvey Malaiholo performed "Lady" by Anton Issoedibyo, Fariz RM, and the Symphony group at the WPSF, earning the Kawakami Special Award, outperforming Celine Dion and Bryan Adams.
-In 1985, Vina Panduwinata‘s song "Burung Camar" won the Kawakami Awards, outperforming entries from other finalists such as La Toya Jackson and David Pomeranz.
+In 1985, Vina Panduwinata's song "Burung Camar" won the Kawakami Awards, outperforming entries from other finalists such as La Toya Jackson and David Pomeranz.
 Harvey would continue to gain recognition in subsequent years, winning "The Best Singer" award in 1986 for his performance of "Seandainya Selalu Satu," composed by Elfa Secioria and Wieke Gur.
 In 1987, Yopie Latul then won as the last winner of the Kawakami Awards ever held by the competition for his performance of "Kembalikan Baliku", created by Guruh Soekarnoputra with arrangements by Candra Darusman.
+Other Indonesian acts also gained international exposure, included Bhaskara 86 who were notable for its appearance at the North Sea Jazz Festival in Europe.